 COVID-19 Safety Plan

-The following health and safety plan is intended for when Synergy School reopens for in-person instruction (hybrid learning).
+The following health and safety plan is intended to safely offer in-person instruction (hybrid learning) at Synergy School.
 The protocols and guidelines are based on recommendations of the San Francisco Department of Public Health, the California Department of Public Health, the Centers for Disease Control, and other sources regarding the prevention of COVID-19 in schools.
 We will update this plan as new information about the virus emerges.

 Parents/guardians will be required to sign abefore their child returns to school for in-person instruction.
 The form will be uploaded to their .

-Students in each classroom have been split into two cohort groups.
-Cohort size ranges from 8 to 14 students depending on the grade level.
-Cohort A will have in-person instruction on Mondays and Thursdays and Cohort B will have in-person instruction on Tuesdays and Fridays.
+Students in each classroom have been split into two groups.
+The size of each group ranges from 7 to 14 students depending on the grade level.
+Group A will have in-person instruction on Mondays and Thursdays and Group B will have in-person instruction on Tuesdays and Fridays.
 All students will work remotely on Wednesdays.

-- The TK-8 teaching teams will teach both cohorts in their classroom.
+- The TK-8 teaching teams will teach both groups in their classroom.

 - Specialist teachers will hold classes via Zoom during student at home days.